ML4chemArg/Intro-to-Machine-Learning-in-Chemistry/Workshop Covenant Code of Conduct.md

-# Workshop Covenant Code of Conduct
+# Workshop Code of Conduct

 ## Our Pledge